Prayers for Grief: How to Pray for a Loved One Who is Grieving

 Depending on your loved one, you might choose to not only pray for or with them, but to also gift them a token that’s a reminder of the comfort prayer brings.
 If your loved one observes the Christian faith, for example, you might want to give them a special Bible, prayer book, or devotional book that contains prompts for healing grief over a period of time.

 You might also want to present them with a gift that reminds them of the divine love surrounding them, even through times of loss.
-Items such as a memorial cross with the Broken Chain verse, guardian angel memorial necklace, Heaven throw, or a guardian angel stepping stone for their memorial garden can all be reminders of the divine comfort of prayer.
+Items such as a Comforting prayer throw, guardian angel memorial necklace, an Angel Wing memorial necklace, or a guardian angel memorial stepping stone for their memorial garden can all be reminders of the divine comfort of prayer.

 Grief Prayers & Religious Quotes That Can Bring Comfort